chrisnoonan98675/site/xl-deploy/sample/customizationmanual.markdown

 During planning a Deployment plugin can contribute steps to the deployment plan.
 Each of the mechanisms that can be used is described below.

-##### @PrePlanProcessor and @PostPlanProcessor
+##### `@PrePlanProcessor` and @PostPlanProcessor`

-The @PrePlanProcessor and @PostPlanProcessor annotations can be specified on a method to define a pre- or postprocessor.
+The `@PrePlanProcessor` and `@PostPlanProcessor` annotations can be specified on a method to define a pre- or postprocessor.
 The pre- or postprocessor takes an optional order attribute which defaults to '100'; lower order means it is earlier, higher order means it is later in the processor chain.
 The method should take a _DeltaSpecification_ and return either a _Step_, _List of Step_ or _null_, the name can be anything, so you can define multiple pre- and postprocessors in one class.
 See these examples:

+    */
     @PrePlanProcessor
     public Step preProcess(DeltaSpecification specification) { ... }